-If you have no idea where to start or lack the direction, here are some steps that will help you get past that.
+If you already have a blog but have no idea where to begin or lack the direction, here are some steps to help you get past that.

 But first, why blog

-Nutrition and food blogging can promote dietitians and their businesses, market their profession, spread nutrition messages, and allow real-time communication with consumers and clients.
-In addition to that, it allows Registered Dietitians (RDs) to disseminate appropriate and accurate dietary recommendations.
+Nutrition and food blogging can promote dietitians and their practices, market their profession, spread nutrition messages, and allow real-time communication with consumers and clients.
+In addition to that, it will enable Registered Dietitians (RDs) to disseminate appropriate and accurate dietary recommendations.

 Before you get started, here are some key things you should know about your nutrition blog to be successful:

-Word Count – Regardless of how well thought-out or informative your nutrition blog may be, if it lingers on and on, you will soon lose your reader’s attention.
+Word Count – Regardless of how well-thought-out or informative your nutrition blog maybe, if it lingers on and on, you will soon lose your reader’s attention.
 Instead, you should go for a length between 350 and 500 words.
-If a post is too lengthy, a better way is to divide it into various separate posts to grasp readers’ attention and give them an opportunity to come back to your site.
+If a post is too lengthy, it is better to divide it into various separate posts to grasp readers’ attention and allow them to come back to your site.

 Blog Tone – Nutrition blogs should be written in a conversational tone.
 You want to draw in readers using personal stories and humor to make the content more relatable and fun.
 Keep it light-hearted, but don't overdo it.

-Requirements – Keep in mind that giving patients information about nutrition is not something that can be taken lightly.
+Requirements – Keep in mind that giving patients information about nutrition cannot be taken lightly.
 You will be providing critical information about nutrition, which is why you will need to be thorough with your research, development, analysis, quotations, editing, and photography.

 Good sources for newsworthy topics include Nutrition and Culinary Consultants Health & Wellness Brief, Academy of Nutrition and Dietetics’ News Centre, Nutrition Entrepreneurs, and Food & Culinary.